cold-briu/junior-web-developer-test/api/readme.md

     Entities are manipulated (also known as Controllers)

-#### 2.5 Utils Folder:
-Helps creation and operation of Services

 #### 2.5 Midlewares Folder:
     Helps communication between Services and higher layers (such as entrypoints)

 ### 3. Data Providers: Lib folder